hemml/symath/README.md

 # symath

+**WARNING:** The library is in beta stage, it may be buggy, please don't rely on it completely, always test results for validity!

 A simple (and rather fast) symbolic math package for Common Lisp.
 I'm using it in my CFD-code generation project (not published yet), where it deals with huge expressions with thousands of terms, sometimes reducing their sizes to dozens of terms.

 This is a really simple package, contains mostly the `(symplify expr &key no-cache)` function.
 Here `expr` is an algebraic expressions like `'(/ (+ a b) a)`, a simplified version will be returned.
 If `:no-cache t` is specified, the caching will be disabled (useful for debugging).